massimobonanni/CodemotionAzureWebinar/FeedbackManager.CosmosDB/README.md

 This project contains the implementation of the interface [IFeedbackPersistence](../FeedbackManager.Core/Interfaces/IFeedbackPersistence.cs) to persist sentiment report information into CosmosDB database.

 ## Library Configuration
-The library needs the `ApiKey` and the `Service Endpoint` of the Cognitive Service instance you are using.
+The library needs the `ApiKey` and the `Service Endpoint` of the CosmosDB account you are using.

 ### Configuration file
 The following is the section in the configuration file for the library: